 China (Inner Mongolia): Holding a tree-planting project in Inner Mongolia

-Honda has been pursuing a tree-planting project known as the Joyful Forest Project in Hebei Province and in the Horqin Desert in the Inner Mongolia Autonomous Region since 2000.
-During Phase 1 of the tree-planting project, which took place during the five-year period from 2008 to 2012, volunteers planted 700,000 seedlings on about 467 hectares in the area near Youyi Dam in Xinghe County of Ulanqab, a prefecture-level city in Inner Mongolia.
-In July 2012, the final activity of Phase 1 of the project was held in Inner Mongolia with 200 participants, including 160 associates of 14 Honda joint ventures in China, 30 members of the media, and representatives of Tongji University, which won Honda’s China Eco Mileage Challenge in 2011.
+Honda has been engaged in a tree-planting scheme known as the Joyful Forest Project in Hebei Province and the Horqin Desert in the Inner Mongolia Autonomous Region since 2000.
+During Phase 1 of the tree-planting project, which took place during the five-year period from 2008 to 2012, volunteers planted 700,000 seedlings in an area of around 467 hectares near Youyi Dam in Xinghe County of Ulanqab, a prefecture-level city in Inner Mongolia.
+In July 2012, a tree-planting event was held to mark the completion of Phase 1 of the project, with associates of 14 Honda joint ventures in China and members of the media among the 200-odd participants.

 China (Guangzhou): Holding the Honda China Eco Mileage Challenge Fuel Economy Contest

 In October 2013, the Honda China Eco Mileage Challenge Fuel Economy Contest was held at the Guangdong International Circuit.
 In the contest, participants compete to see who can travel the farthest with only a small amount of energy.
 From 2011, a new EV division was created for teams to see who could travel the greatest distance using a battery as the only power source, and a Honda-related team, Wuyang-Honda (WHM) won.

 A record 150 teams took part in the contest in 2013.
 In the gasoline division, the Honda Group performed well, with Dongfeng Honda Automobile Co., Ltd.